Careers

 Our Culture

-We are diverse and inclusive and invite participants and employees to be their authentic selves.
-We expect all Friendship Place staff to share this commitment.
-By integrating diversity, equity, and inclusion into our work, we benefit from increased knowledge, creativity, flexibility, and organizational and individual growth.
+We are invite participants and employees to be their authentic selves.
 Employees will be offered the same respect and caring attitude within Friendship Place that they are expected to share externally with every Friendship Place participant.

-To support an inclusive environment where employees feel empowered to share their experiences, ideas, and impact our day to day work, we have encouraged the creation of a variety of workgroups, including LGTBQ+ and Racial Equity.
+To foster an inclusive environment where employees feel empowered to share their experiences and ideas and shape our day-to-day work, we encourage the formation of collaborative workgroups.

 Our Professional Development Opportunities